Table of Contents

 Bringing in regulations and rules without the correct research and knowledge could be hugely damaging to these groups, and could force current vapers to relapse and revert back to smoking should it become harder for them to obtain nicotine based vaping products in their countries, like what is happening in certain countries in Europe.
 A simple reach out to us here in England, or any other country that are successfully promoting Vaping and the helping educate people with the right information.

-A big thank you to Consumer Choice Centre and the World Vapers Alliance for conducting this survey.
-You can read the survey results in full HERE
+Thankyou to Consumer Choice Centre and the World Vapers Alliance for conducting this survey.
+You can read the survey results by clicking the link